jacksund/simmate/src/simmate/configuration/digitalocean/README.md

 For connecting this to DigitalOcean, I followed these guides: [1](https://docs.digitalocean.com/products/app-platform/how-to/manage-domains/), [2](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars), [3](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/).
 These can give extra details if the steps below aren't enough.

 1. Purchase your website (domain) name on https://domains.google.com/registrar/
-2. Select the domain you just purchased and now go to it "DNS" tab.
+2. Select the domain you just purchased and now go to its "DNS" tab.
 For example, ours brings us to https://domains.google.com/registrar/simmate.org/DNS
 3. Switch to the "Custom name servers" tab and add the following three servers:
     - ns1.digitalocean.com
     - ns2.digitalocean.com